 For many contracts, the Department of Defense (DoD) requires contractors, sub-contractors, and suppliers to submit an attestation of cybersecurity compliance in the form of a Supplier Performance Risk System (SPRS) Score.
 Many Prime Contractors and teaming partners are requiring this score, as well.

-The DoD Assessment Methodology that must be followed to generate the SPRS Score has a complex and confusing assessment process, especially for those without extensive DoD compliance and audit experience.
+The DoD Assessment Methodology (DoDAM) that must be followed to generate the SPRS Score has a complex and confusing assessment process, especially for those without extensive DoD compliance and audit experience.
 This leads businesses to make mistakes when attempting to conduct an in-house self-assessment to determine their score.